Corycian Cave: Worshiper experience

 The ancient geographer Pomponius Mela referenced his experience at Corycian Cave in his writing.
-An article by George C. Boon referencing Mela's work reads," 'It terrifies those entering by the sound of cymbals clashing by diving agency and with a great din…Within is a space greater than anyone has ventured to cross, so dreadful it is, and on that account is unknown.' " Mela's work, as referenced by Boon, suggests that worshipers visiting Corycian Cave may feel fear due to the loud noises, darkness, and vastness of the space.
+An article by George C. Boon referencing Mela's work reads," 'It terrifies those entering by the sound of cymbals clashing by divine agency and with a great din…Within is a space greater than anyone has ventured to cross, so dreadful it is, and on that account is unknown.' " Mela's work, as referenced by Boon, suggests that worshipers visiting Corycian Cave may feel fear due to the loud noises, darkness, and vastness of the space.
 Worshipers also would have seen water dripping from the ceiling and oozing out of the ground, which gave Corycian Cave a sparkling appearance in areas where light was present.
 Ancient worshipers also believed that an inner cavern of Corycian Cave was the home of the mythological monster Typhon.
 A shrine to Poseidon was located near the entrance to Typhon's lair, and worshipers felt that this would prevent the monster from escaping and wreaking havoc.
 Aside from feelings of fear, Mela also described Corycian Cave as feeling very impressive and awe inspiring.
 There were also reports of smoke being seen coming out of Corycian Cave, which led worshipers to believe that the cave indeed housed some deities.